raamana/visualqc/docs/interface.rst

 Review interface - Freesurfer
 -------------------------------

- - double click in a given slice to zooms it large.
+ - double click any panel (MR slice or surf vis) to zoom it large.
+Single click anywhere to unzoom
- - to toggle the colored overlay, right click or press the key ``t``.
-This works even when a slice is zoomed-in.
+ - to toggle the colored contour overlay, right click or press the key ``t``.
+This works even when a slice is zoomed-in or not.
+Toggling the contour back and forth helps decide whether it follows the tissue boundaries accurately or not
- - slider changes the transparency of the overlay in all slices.
+ - slider changes the opacity of the contour overlay in all slices.

 Review interface - Anatomical / T1w MRI